secrethub/ansible-secrethub/README.md

 # SecretHub Ansible modules

+## SecretHub

+To use the SecretHub modules, an account on [SecretHub](https://secrethub.io) is needed.
+See [the guide](https://secrethub.io/docs/getting-started/) on how to get started with SecretHub.

 ## Integration

 To use the SecretHub modules in your playbooks, symlink or copy the `library` and `module_utils` directories to the root directory of your ansible project (next to your playbooks).